AdrianaCh87/Predicting-House-Sale-Price-in-Ames-Iowa/README.md

 * 2 outliers were removed from the dataset.
 See figure below.
 * Categorical features were hot coded
 * Polynomial features were explored but they did not have high correlation with the target feature (sale price), and therefore, were not used in the final model.
+* The target feature, House Sale Price, was log transformed to make its distribution closer to normal.
 * For a detailed explanation of the cleaning steps for each features, see Jupyter notebook 01_data_collection_and_cleaning.ipynb

 ![](images/Fig1_outliers.png)